Childbirth Center

 San Juan Regional Medical Center is committed to providing the support services and education expecting parents need to make sure their baby gets the best start in life.
 We offer a series of complimentary Childbirth Preparation classes that cover a range of topics important for expecting mothers and their families.

-Breastfeeding Basics Course: This course is a one-time two-and-a-half-hour course that covers all the basics of breastfeeding.
+Breastfeeding Basics: This course covers all the basics of breastfeeding.
 It is intended for the first-time mom or as a refresher for a mom who has already experienced breastfeeding.
+Register for the March 28 class.

-Pregnancy & Nutrition: This single class will cover the essential nutrients needed for a healthy pregnancy and good sources of these nutrients, caloric needs by trimester, the importance of exercise and remaining active, resources to explore and fun recipes to try.
+Nutrition and Pregnancy: This class covers the essential nutrients needed for a healthy pregnancy, good sources of these nutrients, caloric needs by trimester, the importance of exercise and remaining active, resources to explore and fun recipes to try.
+Register for the March 11 class.

 Meet Our Educator